jdonlan/java-dev/android_ui/android_ui.md

 ##Layouts

-While a view is a single control that's shown on the screen, a layout, or view group as they're more formally known, is used to contain and position groups of views in the UI.
-Different layouts are used to position views in different ways and can be nested inside of each other to accomplish more complex interfaces.
+While a view is a single control that's shown on the screen, a layout, or view group as they're more formally known, contains and positions groups of views in the UI.
+Different layouts position views in different ways and can nest inside of each other to accomplish more complex interfaces.

 ####Resources
 http://developer.android.com/guide/topics/ui/declaring-layout.html